4ureliek/TEanalysis/Utils/README.md

     /!\\ Previous outputs, if any, will be moved as *.previous [which only saves results once]

 	CITATION:
-    - For the use of this script, you may cite Kapusta et al. (2013) PLoS Genetics (DOI: 10.1371/journal.pgen.1003470) but also include the GitHub link to this script
+    - You may cite Kapusta et al. (2013) PLoS Genetics (DOI: 10.1371/journal.pgen.1003470) but should also include the GitHub link to this script
     - for BEDtools, Quinlan AR and Hall IM (2010) Bioinformatics (DOI: 10.1093/bioinformatics/btq033)

 	DESCRIPTION: